Yipara logoYipara

 +

 No — do NOT use hydrogen peroxide on cat acne.
 It damages healthy skin cells, delays healing, and makes inflammation worse.
 Hydrogen peroxide was recommended decades ago but modern veterinary medicine firmly advises against it for wound and skin care in pets.
-Better alternatives: diluted chlorhexidine 2% (the vet-recommended antiseptic), medicated chlorhexidine wipes (sold as "pet dermatology wipes"), warm saline compresses, or simply a warm damp cloth with mild unscented soap rinsed off.
+Better alternatives: diluted vet-recommended antiseptic 2%, medicated vet-recommended antiseptic wipes (sold as "pet dermatology wipes"), warm saline compresses, or simply a warm damp cloth with mild unscented soap rinsed off.
 For any moderate-to-severe case, see a vet — topical treatment alone may not clear an established infection.

 Can a dirty litter box cause cat acne?